-Trident Seafoods is the largest company that catches and processes seafood in the U.S. It has a fleet of fishing vessels and several processing plants.
+Trident Seafoods is the largest seafood catching and processing company in the U.S. It has a fleet of fishing vessels and several processing plants.
 Commercial fishing jobs are dangerous and often lead to accidents that cause worker injuries and even deaths.
 If you have been injured working for a maritime seafood company, know that maritime laws are in place to help you get the compensation you need.

 About Trident

 Trident Seafoods is a Seattle-based fishing, processing, distribution, and product development company.
-Of its many products, Trident makes and sells smoked fish, canned fish, frozen fish, and ready-to-eat seafood products.
+Among its many products, Trident makes and sells smoked fish, canned fish, frozen fish, and ready-to-eat seafood.

 Get Matched with a Leading Maritime Attorney in Your Area